Q: What is Midcoast Senior College (hereafter as MSC)?

 Q: What is your storm cancellation policy?

-A: We are closed when University College is closed.
-Students who have a scheduled class during a storm or pending storm may phone University College at 442-7736 to hear a message concerning closing of the campus.
-In addition to this source, instructors may wish to establish a system of e-mail notification and/or a phone tree.
+A: We are closed when the Brunswick schools are delayed or closed.
+Students who have a scheduled class during a storm or pending storm should check their local radio or TV station re Brunswick school closing.
+In addition, instructors may wish to establish a system of e-mail notification and/or a phone tree.

 Q: Does MSC have a cafeteria for its students?

 A: No we do not operate cafeteria services.
 There is a restaurant within walking distance of the SNHU campus.